-Introduction As a Life Coach and Spiritual Companion / Director, Mitch Cohen believes in creating a compassionate presence for his clients.
-Whether counseling them in issues of grief, difficult personal or professional transitions or spirituality, he creates a safe space that is ever-present.
-He provides a deep and present listening; therefore, the client feels safe to share.
+Introduction As a Life Coach and Spiritual Companion / Director, Mitch Cohen holds a compassionate, curious presence for his clients.
+Whether counseling them in issues of grief, difficult personal or professional transitions or spirituality, he creates a non-judgmental safe space that is ever-present.
 Mitch is LGBTQ welcoming and open to supporting all people from all walks of life and spiritual backgrounds and paths.

 More About Mitch Since his graduation from Georgia Tech in Civil Engineering in 1981, Mitch has reinvented himself several times.
-He is now focusing on being present as a Certified Life Coach, Spiritual Companion / Director and progressive Rabbi, who draws from all spiritual wisdom teachings.
+He now focuses on being a Certified Life Coach, Spiritual Companion / Director and progressive Rabbi, who draws perennial wisdom from all spiritual teachings.